 Keen could not put the finger for whom Adrianne intended the hint of concern he heard in her voice.

-“No, Billy is wonderful, I love her, I wouldn’t be here otherwise,” Keen continued to fill in the dishwasher.
-The couple moved in together after dating six months.
+“No, Billy is wonderful.
+I love her; I wouldn’t be here otherwise,” Keen continued to fill in the dishwasher.
+The couple moved in together after dating for six months.
 Billy was perfect, funny, witty, and sensitive.
 The woman was everything Keen wished for and more.

 “What are you talking about?”
 Both Keen and Adrianne were startled to see Billy standing in the doorway.